caltechlibrary/corsproxy/admin/README.md

 3. Now, try to connect to the proxy's landing page from a browser on your local computer, by visiting the top-level page on the host and port.
 For example, if your proxy is running on port 8080 of the computer responding to `x.org`, the proxy page would be `http://x.org:8080`.
 This landing page is not limited by the setting of `RATELIMIT` in the configuration file, so if you cannot access it, something else is wrong &ndash; perhaps the firewall settings on the server prevent access to that port from the outside.

-## Additional notes and considerations
+## Notes and tips about HTTP requests

 The following are notes about some lessons learned.